bevyengine/rfcs/rfcs/52-unstable_features.md

 ## Rationale and alternatives

-- Improve the process to get new features in Bevy that would benefit from iterative work.
 - Alternatives:
     - Continue as it is now, with semi large PRs that bitrot and RFCs that don't often move forward
     - Work harder to implement a new feature as a third party crate (this is not always possible)
-    - Fork Bevy to merge unnaproved PRs and check how they work / interact
+    - Fork Bevy to merge unapproved PRs and check how they work / interact

 ## Prior art